nemohan/doc/micro-service/nginx/4-service-discovery.md

 Some deployment environments such as [Kubernetes](https://github.com/kubernetes/kubernetes/) and [Marathon](https://mesosphere.github.io/marathon/docs/service-discovery-load-balancing.html) run a proxy on each host in the cluster.
 The proxy plays the role of a server‑side discovery load balancer.
 In order to make a request to a service, a client routes the request via the proxy using the host’s IP address and the service’s assigned port.
 The proxy then transparently forwards the request to an available service instance running somewhere in the cluster.

-The server‑side discovery pattern has several benefits and drawbacks.
+T**he server‑side discovery pattern has several benefits and drawbacks.
 One great benefit of this pattern is that details of discovery are abstracted away from the client.
 Clients simply make requests to the load balancer.
 This eliminates the need to implement discovery logic for each programming language and framework used by your service clients.
 Also, as mentioned above, some deployment environments provide this functionality for free.
 This pattern also has some drawbacks, however.
-Unless the load balancer is provided by the deployment environment, it is yet another highly available system component that you need to set up and manage.
+Unless the load balancer is provided by the deployment environment, it is yet another highly available system component that you need to set up and manage.**

 ## The Service Registry